 This fee includes 3 meals per day in the school cafeteria (vegan options available), on-campus housing, all study materials and access to all classes.
 There are no other charges/fees.

-Vocals, Trumpet (Cornet), Clarinet, Saxophone, Trombone, Piano, Banjo or Guitar, Bass or Tuba and Drums are accepted.
+Vocals, Trumpet (Cornet), Clarinet, Saxophone, Trombone, Piano, Banjo or Guitar, Bass or Tuba, Drums, or any other instruments are accepted.

 There will be 10 campers per instrument.
 (10 vocalists, 10 trumpets, etc.) for a total of 90 campers.